 The Michigan Earned Income Tax Credit (EITC) is a tax credit for working families who have low earnings.
 Families with children receive a larger credit.
 Michigan’s current EITC—at just 6% of the federal credit—provides a huge help to working families struggling to make ends meet by boosting after-tax incomes.
 The EITC pulls Michigan families above the poverty line and delivers long-lasting benefits to children in these families.
-In tax year 2018, more than 729,600 families statewide received an average credit of $150, putting $110 million back into the local economy.
+In tax year 2019, about 738,380 families statewide received an average credit of $150, putting more than $110 million back into the local economy.
 But the EITC should do more.
-Fully restoring Michigan’s EITC to 20% of the federal credit—to its 2011 level—would mean an average credit of $500 for these families.
+Fully restoring Michigan’s EITC to 20% of the federal credit—to its 2011 level—would mean an average credit of $499 for these families.

 Click on a county below to see the impact of the EITC.